mongodb/mongo-php-driver/UPGRADE-2.0.md

    `MongoDB\BSON\Int64` class instead.
  * The `--with-openssl-dir` configure option has been removed.
 If using OpenSSL, ensure that it is detected by `pkg-config`.
+ * The `--with-system-ciphers` configure option has been removed.
+Use `--enable-mongodb-crypto-system-profile` instead.